SorcierMaheP/Aerial-Imaging-Research-Internship/README.md

 BiClass Dataset: https://drive.google.com/file/d/1YzVk-7L4Dj0rf303fNbhq1Hqw14LpEEk/view?usp=drive_link

 # To Use the New Models
 Before using the new models, the new modules have to be added to your local ultralytics package.
 To do this, simply run `editCode.py`.
 This will add the HyP-ECA module to the package, along with the yaml file for YOLOv8 HyP-ECA.
 To add the ICBAM module, run `editCodeICBAM.py` AFTER running `editCode.py`.
 To add the ResBlock CBAM module, run `edit_code_ResBlock_CBAM.py` AFTER running `editCode.py`.
 To add the yaml file for YOLOv10 ICBAM, run `addICBAMv10.py` after runnning `editCodeICBAM.py`
-## To Use the New Models
-Before using the new models, the new modules have to be added to your local ultralytics package.
-To do this, simply run '''editCode.py'''.
-This will add the HyP-ECA module to the package, along with the yaml file for YOLOv8 HyP-ECA.
-To add the ICBAM module, run '''editCodeICBAM.py''' AFTER running '''editCode.py'''.
-To add the ResBlock CBAM module, run '''edit_code_ResBlock_CBAM.py''' AFTER running '''editCode.py'''.
-To add the yaml file for YOLOv10 ICBAM, run '''addICBAMv10.py''' after runnning '''editCodeICBAM.py'''

 #### NOTE: Run these codes only ONCE.
 Running them multiple times will add the modules again, which could lead to issues.